VivekBhat/serverless-thumbnail-aws/Readme.md

 # Python S3 Thumbnail
 In this project I am using the serverless deployment template to deploy a serverless app.

+### About the app
+Once an image is uploaded to the S3 bucket a Thumbnail of the same image will be created and uploaded in the same bucket with a '_thumbnail' suffix

-Working of the app:
+### Working of the app:
-1. Upload a file to the S3 bucket
+1. Upload an image to the S3 bucket (.png extension)
 2. This will trigger the Lambda function that will convert the image to a thumbnail
 3. Thumbnail will be uploaded to the bucket with a _thumbnail suffix